seanwu1105/adaptive-huffman-coding/README.md

 r = m - 2**e
 ```

 Let `k` to be the index of a certain alphabet.
 If `1 <= k <= 2r`, the symbol `a[k]` is encoded as the `(e + 1)`-bit binary representation of `k - 1`.
-Else, `a[k]` is encoded as `e`-bit representaton of `k - r - 1`.
+Else, `a[k]` is encoded as `e`-bit representation of `k - r - 1`.
 After converting byte symbols into fixed codes, we encode the whole sequence into bit sequence by the following flowchart.

 ![Encoding Flowchart](https://i.imgur.com/5xzPKiO.png "Encoding Flowchart")

 Finally, as the length of the bit sequence might not be a multiple of 8, the few remaining bits (1..7) are set to 0.
 We need to **add the length of remaining bits we filled to the head of output bit sequence** in order to notify the exact file size for decoding procedure.
-To implement this, we could simply insert 3-bit at the beginning of output bit sequence to represent the length of fill-up remaining bits.
+To implement this, we could simply insert 3-bit at the beginning of the output bit sequence to represent the length of fill-up remaining bits.

 ``` python
 # Get the length of remaining bits.